MinecraftMediaLibrary/EzMediaCore/README.md

 ---

-**EzMediaCore** is a library written in Java using the Bukkit API and NMS classes to provide a helpful tool for other media plugins to take advantage of.
+**EzMediaCore** is a library written in Java using the Spigot API and NMS classes to provide a helpful tool for other media plugins to take advantage of.
 One of the most fascinating features include the ability to render **videos** on a Spigot server.